What to do in Tasmania

 It’s the ultimate escape – a remote and quiet island where the relics of shipwrecks hint at adventure.
 But the pristine coastline is something to treasure these days, with beautiful beaches and opportunities for fishing.

 Although visiting Flinders Island is partly about disconnecting from the world, there are still enough facilities and settlements here that you won’t feel stranded.
-From camping to luxury resorts, there’s a range of accommodation, plus some excellent food and drink offerings.
+From camping to luxury resorts, there’s a range of accommodations, plus some excellent food and drink offerings.

 Flinders Island can be reached by plane from Launceston or Essendon in Victoria.
 There are also ferries from Bridport or from Victoria’s Port Welshpool.